Fuel Protests Disrupt Belfast as Farmers and Drivers Demand Relief from Soaring Costs

 Key Developments

 On 14 April 2026, convoys of slow-moving vehicles caused significant traffic disruption in Belfast, including a major demonstration on the Sydenham Bypass and on the main road between Belfast and Derry/Londonderry.
+Protests also affected the M2, A1, and Westlink.
 One farmer who participated in the Belfast protest told the Belfast Telegraph: "We are being extorted."
+Organisers in Strabane urged participants to conduct lawful demonstrations that did not block emergency access, but police still issued a number of traffic offence fines and public order cautions.

-Organisers in Strabane urged participants to conduct lawful demonstrations that did not block emergency access.
-Police issued a number of traffic offence fines and public order cautions in connection with the protests.
-A separate critical issue was also highlighted: plans for social housing on a peaceline site in North Belfast, at the interface between the Tiger's Bay and New Lodge areas, have been stalled due to "water connection issues" β with NI Water citing limited sewer capacity in the area.
+A separate but related issue was also highlighted during the protests: plans for social housing on a peaceline site in North Belfast, at the interface between the Tiger's Bay and New Lodge areas, have been stalled due to "water connection issues" β with NI Water citing limited sewer capacity in the area.
+Infrastructure Minister Liz Kimmins acknowledged in March 2026 that the wastewater network is operating at or beyond capacity in over 100 towns and villages across Northern Ireland, with the estimated funding deficit for NI Water standing at Β£2 billion for the next investment period.

 Why It Matters